silzai/ObsidianNotes/Notes/Java/Database/PL-SQL.md

 DROP TRIGGER check_hire_date;
 ```

+>[!note] Questionable note:
-Questionable note: we will not add 'declare' block for function/procedure, but can add for triggers.
+>we will not add 'declare' block for function/procedure, but can add for triggers.